herereadthis/bellmaker/README.md

 | *1280 - 1440* | **1152px** | 384px | 288px | 96px  | 72px | 48px |
 | *1440 and up* | **1344px** | 448px | 336px | 112px | 84px | 56px |

 For example, if your browser window is 1366 pixels wide, then the width of the page content will be 1152 pixels wide, giving you 3 columns of 384 pixels each, or 12 columns of 96 pixels each.
-The Bellmaker does not do an addtional larger breakpoint because 6 media queries is enough, and designing for screen resolutions for 1600 or 1920 screens runs into usability difficulties with reading long lines of text.
+The Bellmaker does not do an addtional larger breakpoint because 7 media queries is plenty enough, and designing for screen resolutions for 1600 or 1920 screens runs into usability difficulties with reading long lines of text.

-### Output
+### Device-Agnostic Output

 #### As LESS